section-engineering-education/engineering-education/content/articles/How-to-invoke-a-SOA- web-service-in -java/index.md

 ### Conclusion

-on this tutorial, we saw the way to invoke a soap web carrier in Java using JAX-WS implementations and the wsimport software for Jdk 11
+In this tutorial, we saw the way to invoke a SOAP web carrier in Java using JAX-WS implementations and the wsimport software for Jdk 11.